FrogOfJuly/lithium_coolant/README.md

 \eta\_\text{Li} = 10\\%
 $$

 But that is only for pure lithium, which is only a part of the cooling by $\text{LiH}$.
-The first boiling stage is going to be more effecitive.
-Let's scale it by maximum efficiency proptionally to released energy.
+The first boiling stage is going to be more effective.
+Let's scale it by maximum efficiency proportionally to released energy.

 $$
 \eta\_{\text{LiH}}^{\text{all}} = \frac{E\_{\text{LiH}}^{\text{stage I}}}{E\_{\text{LiH}}} \cdot \frac{\eta^{\text{max}}\_{\text{LiH-PoTm}}}{\eta^{\text{max}}\_{\text{Li-PoTm}}} \cdot \eta\_{\text{Li}} + \frac{E\_{\text{LiH}}^{\text{stage II}}}{E\_{\text{LiH}}} \cdot \eta\_{\text{Li}} = \left(\frac{126.72}{361.47} \cdot \frac{0.4399}{0.2947} + \frac{234.75}{361.47}\right) \cdot 0.1 = 11.73\\%